Cookie Settings

 Hartsuiker

 Rowan found his love for Tuvan and Mongolian throat singing in 2005 and soon traveled to Mongolia to explore it's culture.
-Now, he and his wife are dedicated to sharing this music and traditions in the Netherlands through performances, workshops, and events.
+Now, he and his wife are dedicated to sharing this music and traditions in the Netherlands and abroad through performances, workshops and cultural events.

 Yesun